JesusColinV/Guides/github/Readme.md

-# Tutorial on using git
+# Tutorial to use git
 ## _Colin Vilchis J.A_